35 Chilling Heart Attack Statistics & Facts to Know in 2020

 Identifying those at the highest risk for developing one of these cardiovascular diseases and starting the appropriate treatment can prevent further complications or even death.
 Here, we have a collection of the most critical facts and stats related to heart attacks.

-- 1 in every 4 deaths in America is due to heart disease.
+- One in every 4 deaths in America is due to heart disease.

-- About 15% of people who have a heart attack will die from it.
+- About 15% of the people who have a heart attack will die from it.